Nemesis-12/algo-cookbook/README.md

-# Data Structures and Algorithm Cookbook
+# Algorithm Cookbook

-A collection of code snippets for implementing common data structures and algorithms in multiple programming languages.
+A collection of code snippets for implementing common algorithms in multiple programming languages.
 (This is currently a WIP repository).

 ## Introduction

-This repository provides code snippets for implementing common data structures and algorithms in multiple programming languages.
+This repository provides code snippets for implementing common algorithms in multiple programming languages.
 It's meant to be a quick reference for developers who need to implement them in a language they're not familiar with, or for those who simply want to compare implementations across different languages.

 ## Contributing